 I’m an IT professional married to an enthusiastic photographer and working together with professional photographers.

 It was in 2007 during my lunch that I was walking with a colleague from Eastern Germany.
 Each lunch he took his camera and GPS device with him to make photos.

-On this occasion he said to me: “Dick, in a few years from now, I’ll be one of the few people with digital photos from the beginning of the 21th century.
+On this occasion he said to me: “Dirk, in a few years from now, I’ll be one of the few people with digital photos from the beginning of the 21th century.
 I asked him how come.
 Well, he said, people put their photos on their computers and laptops but do not make backups.
 Or, if the make backups, they store the backup next to their computer.”

 For me this was the start for a journey into Digital Asset Management.